aguerguichon/eGammaScaleFactors/README.md

 NB: GridJobList.txt is a list of all jobs which output files haven't been downloaded yet

 ###Testing the code before running on the grid###
-If you want to test the Analysis code before running on the entire dataset on, you can do so locally.
+If you want to test the Analysis code before running on the entire dataset on, you can do so in interactive mode.
 For that, you just need to run the `eGammaScaleFactors/launcher.py` macro with a small file.
 In this macro, it is possible to test different options, config files...
 This should take only a few minutes.

 >     commandLine+= '/sps/atlas/a/aguerguichon/Calibration/Test/data16_13TeV.00311481.physics_Main.merge.DAOD_EGAM1.f758_m1710_p2840_tid09767074_00/DAOD_EGAM1.09767074._000001.pool.root.1 --outName /sps/atlas/a/aguerguichon/Calibration/Test/TestAnalysis.root --config /afs/in2p3.fr/home/a/aguergui/public/eGammaScaleFactors/ZeeAnalysis/Config/Data2016.boost'